erszcz/euc-2014/README.md

     cd ~/tsung-logs
     python -m SimpleHTTPServer 8080

-and point the browser at `localhost:8080`.
+And point the browser at `localhost:8080`.

 ##